franciscojavierarceo/franciscojavierarceo.github.io/content/posts/paradoxes-and-cognitive-biases/paradoxes-and-cognitive-biases.md

 those without much experience in a given area of expertise (though this is not always true).

-You may see this often from people in business..run away.
+You may see this often from people in business...run away.

 ## 01. The Double Standard